This section provides information about applying to Olympic College, financial aid, assessment testing, the advising process, registration, and more.

 Satisfactory Academic Progress; Student Rights and Responsibilities

-All FAFSA applicants awarded financial aid are required (by the Department of Education) to register for classes in their programs of study AND to maintain satisfactory academic progress (SAP).
-SAP is assessed after the end of each quarter.
-Financial aid recipients who do not meet GPA requirements may be placed on warning or have future aid cancelled.
-Those who do not finish a quarter may be required to repay all or part of any financial aid they received for that quarter.
-To learn more about OC's SAP policy and student rights and responsibilities, visit: olympic.edu/paying-college/financial-aid/financial-aid-faqs.
+All FAFSA applicants awarded financial aid are required (by the Department of Education) to register for classes in their programs of study AND to maintain Satisfactory Academic Progress.
+Satisfactory Academic Progress is assessed after the end of each term.
+Financial aid recipients who do not meet GPA requirements may be placed on warning or have future aid canceled.
+Those who do not finish a term may be required to repay all or part of any financial aid they received for that term.
+To learn more about Olympic College's Satisfactory Academic Progress policy and student rights and responsibilities, visit the Financial Aid Frequently Asked Question webpage.

 Scholarships administered by the Financial Aid Office

 Scholarships are based on varying criteria (financial need, academic achievement, area of study, etc.).
 Interested students should review their eligibility and apply during the announced scholarship application period for the upcoming academic year.
-For more detailed information and a list of available scholarships, visit: olympic.edu/paying-college/financial-aid/scholarshipopportunities.
+For more detailed information and a list of available scholarships, visit the Olympic College Scholarship Opportunities webpage.

 Scholarships administered by the Olympic College Foundation